atecon/gretl_tutorials/basics_datahandling/basics_datahandling.md

 ## Indexing

-This is mainyl of interest for matrices, actually.
+This is mainly of interest for matrices, actually.
 To a certain degree, you can also do indexing for series.

 The following command will show the 14-th entry of the series `State`: